sikozonpc/ToDo-Manager-App/README.md

 # ToDo-Manager-App
-Code for the open source project ToDo Manager, an app
+Code for the open source project ToDo Manager, (not the final name, haven't tought of one)